CODE-at-TACC/summer-2016/robotics/ASSEMBLY.md

 - Learn to clean and tin your tip.
 This maintains the heat conductivity of the tip.
 - If you are soldering headers onto a board, you can use a breadboard or other components to actually hold everything in place, in the way that a jig holds.pieces of wood you are trying to join
 - Practice.

-_*Screws*_

-Most components use the metric system for screws.
-In this case, many of the components use M4 screws - 4mm screws.
-Locking nuts help immensely to make sure the robot stays together.

 _*Chassis Kits*_